Papadakis, Cizeron claim Olympic ice dance gold in Beijing

 They gave Papadakis and Cizeron the highest marks for their straight line lift, synchronized twizzles, combination spin and curve lift for a free dance score of 136.15 points.
 That was less than a half-point off their own world record for the second segment of the ice dance competition but more than enough to stand atop the Olympic podium.

 “We worked a lot.
 We built upon the last Olympics.
-We started winning and everything and knew it was possible,” Papadakis said.
+We started winning and everything and knew it was possible,” she said.
 “For years this was the only medal that we wanted and the past four years were just about that moment.”

 More AP Olympics: https://apnews.com/hub/winter-olympics and https://twitter.com/AP_Sports